atoughman/code-type-webapp/README.md

 ## Who Can Contribute ?
 Designers and Developers both can contribute :)
 ### Contribution Guideline
-#### If you are working on an issue, please comment there, I will assign it to you, so that multiple people won't work on same issue :)
 commit message should be as follows:

 [ TYPE ] SHORT DESCRIPTION